 What Is NEET?

-NEET or National Entrance cum Eligibility Test is an entrance exam for medical courses like MBBS, BDS, and PG in both private and government medical colleges.
-The NTA – National Testing Agency is responsible for conducting NEET UG Exam every year in various parts of India.
-It is an offline objective question based (MCQ) entrance test with nearly 11-13 lakhs candidates applying every year.
+NEET or National Entrance cum Eligibility Test is an entrance exam for medical courses like MBBS, BDS, and Post Graduation in both government and private medical colleges.
+The NTA – National Testing Agency, regulatory body for NEET UG Exam, conducts it every year in various parts of India.
+This objective question based (MCQ) entrance test is carried in an offline mode with nearly 11-13 lakhs candidates applying every year.

 NEET 2020 Eligibility Criteria